 2d.
 For each selected untrusted AF VFL clients, the NEF sends a Naf_VFLTraining_Subscribe to that AF.
 The NEF may also translate the analytic filter information if needed, e.g. TAIs into geographical area.

-NOTE 2: In this release, the same NF associated with a VFL Server or VFL Client capability during the VFL training for a VFL correlation ID is also the same NF during the VFL inference.

-Editor's note: Additional Parameters to be provided in the request are FFS.

-Editor's note: It is FFS whether and how the local ML model is obtained by VFL Client in VFL training process.
+.

 3. [Optional] Each VFL client collects its local data by using the current mechanism if the VFL client has no local data already available.
 The data used by each VFL Client is collected as per alignment information.